psu13/mutable-hakyll/draft/qm-two-ways.md

 1. Maybe some ad hoc rules about probability and "measurement".

 These rules seem very abstract and far removed from our original puzzle of decoding the _motion_ of particles.
+But it turns out that you can cover a lot of the most interesting quantum puzzles without ever looking at a differential equation like this.
+In fact, all you need is a system with two states which we will write in the following curious way: $|0
+\rangle$ and $| 1 \rangle$.
+As we will see below, using these two states and a couple of straightforward rules about how to combine them, you can derive all of the apparently strange conceptual problems in quantum mechanics for yourself.

-But, it turns out that you can start with this formalism in your right hand, and the differential equations framework above in your left hand and eventually find out that they run into each other somewhere around when you figure out what is going on with the Schrödinger equation:
+In addition, you can start with this formalism in your right hand, and the differential equations framework above in your left hand and eventually find out that they run into each other when you work out the implications of the Schrödinger equation:

 $$
 H | \psi(x,t) \rangle = -i \hbar \frac{\partial}{\partial t} | \psi(x,t) \rangle
 $$

-I will have a bit more to say about this below as well, but a full accounting of the subject requires more expertise in functional analysis than I have to offer.
+A full accounting of why this is so requires more expertise in functional analysis than I have to offer, but I will hint at the deeper facts below.

-Still, you can cover a lot of the most interesting quantum puzzles without ever looking at a differential equation like this.
-In fact, all you need is a system with two states which we will write in the following curious way: $|0 \rangle$ and $| 1 \rangle$.
-As we will see below, using these two states and a couple of straightforward rules about how to combine them, you can derive all of the apparently strange conceptual problems in quantum mechanics for yourself.

-I'm going to call this second path the non-historical and algebraic path, or maybe the computer nerd path, since the quantum information theory and quantum computing types to take this point of view.
+I'm going to call this second path the non-historical and algebraic path, or maybe the computer nerd path, since the quantum information theory and quantum computing types tend to take this point of view.
 If you ask noted computer scientist and quantum computing guy [Scott Aaronson](https://www.scottaaronson.com/democritus/) to explain quantum mechanics what he says doesn't even seem to be about _mechanics_ at all: